 Many parents have asked if I followed a particular list of the high-yield Chinese characters.
 There are “high yield” lists on the internet (eg, Mandarin Poster, AnkiWeb), and I have no idea which one is the “best”!

-Moreover, I think that they generally reflect adult vocabulary and not “kid talk”.
+Moreover, these lists generally reflect adult vocabulary and not “kid talk”.

 Thus, instead of worrying about what other people think are the most important first characters, I initially focused on: